Chris82111/lib-c-crc/README.md

 # crc32

 This repository calculates a Cyclic Redundancy Check (CRC) for a 32 bit number without a table.
-Since no table is used, a 32-bit number can be used as data as well as a polynomial.
+Since no table is used, 32-bit numbers can be used both as data and as polynomials.

 Very good sources are: